First Published 5 Dec 2018 Last Updated 18 Aug 2023 Difficulty level : Advanced

 Over the past few years I have done a series of Speed Comparison Tests to compare the efficiency of different approaches to the same tasks.

-Currently there are 8 sets of speed tests available.
-However, more are planned as time permits:
+Currently there are 15 sets of speed tests available.
+More may be added as time permits:

 a) Handling nulls: Trim / Len / Nz